-Details in the messages may vary.
-As may the method by which they are distributed.
-But, all claim that “winners” can collect their unexpected prize by contacting a designated agent or department.
+Details in the messages may vary, as may the method by which they are distributed.
+All claim that “winners” can collect their unexpected prize by contacting a designated agent or department.

 Those who make contact as instructed will soon be asked to pay various upfront fees, ostensibly to cover unavoidable expenses such as bank fees, tax payments, insurance, or delivery costs.
 The criminals will claim that these fees cannot be deducted from the prize itself for legal reasons or company policy.

-And, if victims supply enough personal and financial information during the course of the scam, the criminals may also manage to steal their identities as well as their money.
+If victims supply enough personal and financial information during the scam, the criminals may also manage to steal their identities.

 Facebook hosts a great many bogus competition pages.
 These bogus Pages promise amazing prizes such as store vouchers, holidays, luxury vehicles, ocean cruises, free air travel, and even houses in exchange for liking, sharing, commenting, and filling in surveys.
-And, despite many warnings about such scams, very large numbers of Facebook users continue to fall for them.
+Despite many warnings about such scams, vast numbers of Facebook users continue to fall for them.

 Of course, there are plenty of genuine competitions promoted on Facebook.
 But, unlike the scams, posts promoting these genuine competitions will have clearly defined terms and conditions.
-And, if the prize is being offered by a major company, the associated Facebook Page will usually include Facebook’s blue “verified” icon beside its name.
+If a major company is offering the prize, the associated Facebook Page will usually include Facebook’s blue “verified” icon beside its name.
 Moreover, the prizes offered will be more realistic.
-For example, if a Page claims that you can win a very expensive prize such as a Range Rover or air tickets to anywhere in the world just for liking and sharing, then it is likely to be bogus.
+For example, if a Page claims that you can win an expensive prize such as a Range Rover or air tickets to anywhere in the world just for liking and sharing, it is likely to be bogus.

 There are basically two versions of these prize scams that often work hand in glove.

-Like-farming scams simply ask you to like, share, and comment for a chance to win the promised prize.
-As the name suggests, these scams are designed to collect or “farm” large numbers of Facebook Page likes as quickly as possible.
-By participating, you are ensuring that the bogus prize post will be seen by an ever-widening audience and the fraudulent Facebook Page will thus gain a great many new likes.
-After the Page has substantially increased its like numbers, it will often be used to launch survey scams as discussed below.
-Because of the initial like-farming campaign, the subsequent survey scam posts have the potential to reach a much larger audience and can thus generate a lot more money for the scammers.
+Like-farming scams ask you to like, share, and comment for a chance to win the promised prize.
+As the name suggests, these scams are designed to collect, or “farm” large numbers of Facebook Page likes as quickly as possible.
+By participating, you ensure that an ever-widening audience will see the bogus prize post, and the fraudulent Facebook Page will thus gain a great many new likes.
+After the Page has substantially increased its like numbers, scammers will often use it to launch survey scams, as discussed below.
+Because of the initial like-farming campaign, the subsequent survey scam posts can reach a much larger audience and thus generate a lot more money for the scammers.

-Alternatively, the fake Facebook Page may be sold on the black market to other scammers who will re-purpose it to suit their own nefarious goals.
-The more likes a Page has, the more it can likely be sold for.
+Alternatively, scammers may sell the fake Facebook Page on the black market to other scammers who will re-purpose it to suit their own nefarious goals.
+The more likes a Page has, the more it can be sold for.